-Youth Housing Project (YHP) is a community organisation that provides medium term supported housing for young people (aged 16 to 21 years) who are experiencing homelessness or at risk of becoming homeless.
+Youth Housing Project (YHP) is a community organisation that provides supported housing for young people (aged 16 to 21 years) who are experiencing homelessness or at risk of becoming homeless.

 We can provide accommodation to parents (single and partnered), expectant parents, couples and single people.

 All our units are located North of Brisbane city and are close to shops and public transport.
-YHP is funded by the Dept of Communities under the Specialist Homelessness Services agreement.
+YHP is funded by the Dept of Housing and Public Works under the Specialist Homelessness Services agreement.

 The essential services YHP provide are: